NachoToast/NachoMusic/README.md

 # NachoMusic

-A simple music downloading and streaming application, NachoMusic aims to be an alternative to desktop Spotify.
+A simple and lightweight music streaming application.

 <details>